Quality-Assurance-DAO/F5-Developer-ecosystem-Proposal/README.md

 ## Token Rewards

 A high-level process outlining a means to reward community contributions has been drafted for NFT-DAO and released under a Creative Commons License https://github.com/Quality-Assurance-DAO/DAO-Open-Source/blob/main/Documents/Tokens/01-Keep-It-Simple.md

-## Estimated cost:

-2 ADA to mint an ADA Non-Fungible Token that records the support of Project Catalyst for QA-DAO.
-Set to $5 to cover currency value changes.

-## Token Rewards:
-A high-level process outlining a means to reward community contributions has been drafted for NFT-DAO and released under a Creative Commons License https://github.com/Quality-Assurance-DAO/DAO-Open-Source/blob/main/Documents/Tokens/01-Keep-It-Simple.md